-It turns out I probably should have looked at the itinerary a little closer – “Muay Thai Live” is actually “Muay Thai Live: The Legend Lives” a show at The Stage at Asiatique, less of an actual fight and almost a musical of sorts .
-It focuses on the history and legends of Muay Thai and its origins, and in true Thai style fashion, even involves a little campy modern day wedding scene, i kid you not.
-It does show off some very fancy Muay Thai moves and employs now retired Muay Thai fighters as its performers, and these guys are RIPPED.
+It turns out I probably should have looked at the itinerary a little closer – “Muay Thai Live” is actually “Muay Thai Live: The Legend Lives” – a show at The Stage at Asiatique, less of an actual fight and almost a musical of sorts.
+It focuses on the history and legends of Muay Thai and its origins, and in true Thai style fashion, even involves a little campy modern day wedding scene, I kid you not.
+It does show off some very fancy Muay Thai moves and employs now-retired Muay Thai fighters as its performers, and these guys are RIPPED.

 If you are interested in catching this, the show is 70 mins long and tickets cost 1,200 – 1,500 THB.
 You can buy tickets at the door 1 hour before the show, or online at Thaiticketmajor.com.

-But still, I was kinda hoping to catch a real Muay Thai fight.
-The show was nice but very much staged, with sound effects and all; some of the stunts and leaping around were pretty impressive, but it was still ultimately, a performance and not an actual sporting bout.
+But still, I was kinda hoping to catch an actual Muay Thai fight.
+The show was nice enough but very much staged, with sound effects and all.
+Some of the stunts and leaping around were pretty impressive, but it was still ultimately, a performance and not an actual sporting bout.

-So when two of the other guys on the trip Seth and Justin said they wanted to check out a real fight too, I was all hell yeah I’m coming along!
-It was just us 3 as everyone else was a little more concerned about shopping time – our lovely tour guide made some calls and arranged our tickets, and off we went!
+So when two of the other guys on the trip Seth and Justin said they wanted to check out a real fight too, I was all “hell yeah I’m tagging along!”
+It was just us 3 as everyone else was a little more concerned about having shopping time – our lovely tour guide made some calls and arranged our tickets, and off we went.

 You can watch Muay Thai fights at two main stadiums in Bangkok:

 - Rajadamnern (or Ratchadamnoen) Stadium @ 1 Ratchadamnoen Nok Rd, Pom Prap Sattru Phai, Bangkok, 10200 (closer to Dusit) – Matches on Mon, Wed, Thurs, Sun.
 You can now buy tickets online at the Rajadamnern website.

 It was a Sunday night, so we headed to Rajadamnern Stadium, but for some reason our cab driver ended up bringing us to Lumpinee Stadium instead, so by the time we finally ended up at the right place, we arrived in the middle of match #5.